TanjaKec/GEOLYTIX/content/Intro2R/RMarkdown/_index.en.markdown

 - A common location to share your work

-##### Puting your R project on GitHub from RStudio
+##### Putting your R project on GitHub from RStudio

-We'll go through the basic steps of connecting RStudio with your GitHub account, but for more detailed instructions you shoul check [Happy Git dwith R](http://happygitwithr.com).
+We will go through the basic steps of connecting RStudio with your GitHub account, but for more detailed instructions you should check [Happy Git with R](http://happygitwithr.com).

 <img
 src="http://happygitwithr.com/img/watch-me-diff-watch-me-rebase-smaller.png" align="middle" img width="60%"